open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/community-resources/sottosoglia-podcast/index.md

 Hosted by Giulia D'Angelo and Fabrizio Ottati, Sottosoglia (Italian for "Subthreshold") is a podcast where science gets personal.
 On a mission to uncover "The Person Behind the Scientist," this isn't a typical academic chat.
 Instead, it digs into the real stories behind the research: the breakthroughs, the setbacks, and the human moments that shape top minds in the field.

 A unique twist is the "Sottosoglia cards"—a deck of random, spicy, and unpredictable questions that can take the conversation anywhere.
 The result is a raw, real, and often hilarious look at the lives of scientists.
-The podcast is in Italian, providing a fantastic resource for the Italian-speaking neuromorphic community.